Actress and cartoonist; illustrated Ally Sloper (1867), a lowlife Englishman, written by her husband Charles Ross.

 Creator of the webcomic Hark!
 A Vagrant (2008), particularly known for its use of science and history.

-Co-creator (with Luke Cormican, 2008) of Skadi, a barbarian whose noble quest is to defeat and then dine on every beast on the planet.
+Co-creator (with Luke Cormican, 2008) of Skadi, a barbarian whose noble quest is to defeat and then dine on every beast on the planet, as well as the dark Camp Wedonwantcha, about a camp where unwanted kids are left.

 Funeral of the Heart (2008) is a set of fantasy stories, done entirely in scratchboard.